baikeshen/CarND-Behavioral-Cloning-P3/writeup_report_bk.md

 ____________________________________________________________________________________________________
 ```

 On the first track, the car went straight to the lake.
 Some pre-processing had to be done.
-A Lambda layer wasintroduced to normalize the input images to zero meman.
+A Lambda layer was introduced to normalize the input images to zero meman.
 This step made some progress which allowed the car move a little bit further.
 However, it was failure to make the first turn.
 I still had the similar problem even after appalying cropping layer.

 The second step was to use a more powerfull model: [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) The only modification was to add a new layer at the end to have a single output as it was required.
 This time the car did its first complete track, but there was a place in the track where it passes over the "dashed" line.